The vegan resistance

 Increasingly, academics in psychological science recognise the interconnections between prejudicial attitudes and behaviours in human intergroup and human–animal relations.
 Serious attention is now devoted to improving our understanding of the psychology of veg*nism and animal exploitation (Dhont & Hodson, 2020; Dhont et al. 2019).
 Going beyond psychological science, we think that all behavioural and social sciences have a crucial role to play in advancing our understanding of the individual, social and societal factors that influence attitudes towards the consumption of meat and other animal products and how people see other forms of oppression and exploitation in human-animal relations.
 Moreover, we think that academics involved in this endeavour should actively approach veg*n outreach and animal advocacy organisations not only to share their research findings, but also to receive input from these organisations to make this research more practically relevant and have greater individual, social and societal impact.

-To kick-start conversations and active collaborations between academics and people working for veg*n outreach and animal advocacy organisations, we will be hosting a conference titled Animal Advocacy: Insights from the Social Sciences in June/July 2021 on the Canterbury Campus of the University of Kent (for more info, please see: https://blogs.kent.ac.uk/animaladvocacy/).
+To kick-start conversations and active collaborations between academics and people working for veg*n outreach and animal advocacy organisations, we will be hosting a virtual conference titled Animal Advocacy: Insights from the Social Sciences from 30 June – 2 July at the University of Kent (for more info, please see: https://blogs.kent.ac.uk/animaladvocacy/).
 And everyone interested in the topics we touched upon in this article is welcome – whether they were waiting for a ‘vegan bloody sausage’ or not.

 This article will also be part of a special collection to be published by The Psychologist early next year.

 - Dr Kristof Dhont is a Senior Lecturer in Psychology at the University of Kent

 - Professor Joachim Stoeber is a Professor of Psychology at the University of Kent